robzed/ukmarsey/README.md

     A9=255          write PWM pin 3, with 255.

-Output a motor PWM duty cycle from the range 0..1023.
-(Or 0..99 or whatever range is agreed)
+Output a motor PWM duty cycle from the range 0..255.

     M1=45           returns nothing
     M1=255          full PWM forwards left motor